fabiantan/aws-lambda-edge-workshops/Workshop1/Lab6_CustomURLRewrite/README.md

 Click `Test` and validate the function has returned `200` response with a proper HTML for the tree card in the body field.

+The test input is: "/img/alien32/83699536-beautiful-close-up-shot-of-lavender-flowers-at-the-field.jpg?ver=6" The expected output is a URLRewrite: "/img/alien32.png"

 </details>